RyaxTech/ryax-engine/README.md

 ### On an existing kube cluster

-TODO : minimal configuration?

-Best method for a longer lasting installation.
-Also the easiest if you already have a cluster.
-Best idea is to use ryax-adm in its docker image but it's also possible to run it on the local machine (see previous section) (you don't need kind).

 #### Preparatory steps on the cluster

 - Make sure you're on the intended cluster : `kubectl config current-context`